CodeReclaimers/neat-python/docs/module_summaries.rst

   .. py:class:: DefaultClassConfig(param_dict, param_list)

     Replaces at least some boilerplate configuration code for reproduction, species_set, and stagnation classes.
 TODO: Find a way to put ``write_config()`` into this class also.
-This would be simple if it were a normal method, but it is called as a class method.
+This would be simple if it were a normal method, but it is called as a class method; perhaps inheriting from DefaultClassConfig would work?

     :param param_dict: Dictionary of configuration parameters from config file.
-    :type param_dict: dict(`str`, :datamodel:`value <objects-values-and-types>`)
+    :type param_dict: dict(str, str)
     :param param_list: List of `ConfigParameter` instances; used to know what parameters are of interest to the calling class.
     :type param_list: list(:datamodel:`instance <index-48>`)
     :raises UnknownConfigItemError: If a key in ``param_dict`` is not among the names in ``param_list``.